Refinancing your mortgage: Requirements explained

 VA IRRRL credit score requirements

 The VA loan program offers a refinance streamline program called an Interest Rate Reduction Refinance Loan.
 Rocket Mortgage requires a minimum 580 credit score to proceed with a VA IRRRL.
-If you want a VA IRRRL with Rocket Mortgage but you’re switching from a different lender, you'll need a minimum credit score of 600.
+If you want a VA IRRRL with Rocket Mortgage but you’re switching from a different lender, you may need a higher credit score.

 Jumbo loan refinance credit score requirements

 The credit score needed to refinance a jumbo loan varies by lender and by loan type.
-The typical minimum credit score to qualify for a 30-year fixed jumbo loan refinance is 680.
+The typical minimum credit score to qualify for a 30-year fixed jumbo loan refinance is 700 to 720.
 Some lenders may require up to 740 for 15-year fixed loans or 720 for investment properties.

 2. Substantial home equity